jeochris/wiserui-bench/README.md

 ![main_figure](figure/main.png)

-We introduce **WiserUI-Bench**, a benchmark for evaluating MLLMs’ understanding of user behavior-oriented UI/UX design using real-world A/B-tested interfaces and expert-curated key rationales.
+We introduce **WiserUI-Bench**, a benchmark for evaluating MLLMs’ understanding of user behavior-oriented UI/UX design using real-world A/B-tested interfaces and expert-curated key interpretations.
 Results show current models struggle with nuanced reasoning about UI/UX design and its behavioral impact.
 For further details, please check out our [paper](https://arxiv.org/abs/2505.05026).

 ## Inference
-We provide an inference framework for (1) UI/UX design selection and (2) UI/UX design rationale alignment task on [WiserUI-Bench](https://huggingface.co/datasets/jeochris/WiserUI-Bench).
+We provide an inference framework for (1) UI/UX design selection and (2) UI/UX design interpretation task on [WiserUI-Bench](https://huggingface.co/datasets/jeochris/WiserUI-Bench).

 ```
 pip install -r requirements.txt